 New findings were shared in the 2019 Alzheimer's Disease Facts & Figures Report, the annual statistical resource for United States data, which was presented at the Alzheimer's Association International Conference.
 The research identifies "specific biological and social reasons" why Alzheimer's is not the same in men and women, said Maria C. Carrillo, Ph.D., chief science officer of the association.

 Alzheimer’s spreads faster in women.
 Researchers from Vanderbilt University Medical Center cited "an accelerated brain-wide tau spread in women," which could also influence the rate of cognitive decline.
-Tau, a hallmark of Alzheimer’s disease, is a type of amyloid brain protein that clumps or plaques together with tangled bundles of fibers as it forms, leading to brain cell death.
+Tau and amyloid are hallmark proteins of Alzheimer’s disease.
+These protein forms plaques and tangles and degrade the brain beyond repair leading to brain cell death.
 The study found that women with mild cognitive impairment (MCI) had more complex networks of tau than men.
-Connectivity between the different brain regions in women is stronger than in men's, so tau has an easier time spreading throughout the female brain.
+Connectivity between the different brain regions in women is stronger than in men's, so tau may have an easier time spreading throughout the female brain.

 Women use brain glucose to compensate for brain deficit.
 At the University of California San Diego School of Medicine, scientists looked at the fact that women do better than men on verbal memory tests, even if women have more amyloid build-up (one of the hallmarks of early Alzheimer's disease).